Saint-Petersburg International Mercantile Exchange: General

-SPIMEX offers a wide range of products in exchange-traded refined products, crude oil, natural gas, timber and construction materials as well as derivatives.
+SPIMEX offers a wide range of products in exchange-traded refined products, crude oil, natural gas, coal, timber and construction materials as well as commodity derivatives.
 Its Refined Products Section focuses on spot contracts for all types of domestically traded refined products delivered from a great variety of designated locations executed under the uniform rules.
-Its Derivatives Section focuses on cash-settled futures on the SPIMEX indices for exchange-traded refined products, physically settled futures on refined products and physically settled SPIMEX Urals Crude Futures.
+The SPIMEX Derivatives Section focuses on cash-settled futures on the SPIMEX indices for exchange-traded refined products, physically settled futures on refined products and physically settled SPIMEX Urals Crude Futures.

-The clearing organization associated with SPIMEX is SDCO (Settlement Depository Company).
+The clearing organization associated with SPIMEX is Nonbank financial institution – central counterparty «RDC» (previously – SDCO).

 SPIMEX calculates price indices for domestic exchange-traded and OTC-traded refined products.

-In 2016, the volume traded at the SPIMEX Refined Products Section (gasoline, diesel, jet fuel, fuel oil and petrochemicals) was equal to 17.16 million tonnes; at the SPIMEX Derivatives Section – RUB 2.475 billion and at the SPIMEX Natural Gas Section – 16.71 bcm.
+In 2022, the volume traded at the SPIMEX Refined Products Section (gasoline, diesel, jet fuel, fuel oil and petrochemicals) was equal to 29.13 million tonnes; at the SPIMEX Derivatives Section – RUB 13.9 bn and at the SPIMEX Natural Gas Section – 5.7 bcm.